Pepiloto/WorkshopDiscordBotNodeEpitech/Part2_improve.md

 ## Important

 * You should take a look at [**Part 1**](Part1_basics.md) if you weren't there last time.
-* For our examples, our command prefix is `db!`, but you can change it by one of your choice.
+* For our examples, our command prefix is `!`, but you can change it by one of your choice.

 ## More things about commands
 ### Some options that can be cool to use